Taste the real Alphono Mango SHOP NOW

 Mallika aam is a variety of aam grown in India, particularly in the southern state of Kerala.
 It is also cultivated in Tamilnadu, Karnataka, and some parts of Maharashtra.

 The Mallika mango is the best result of the Neelum aam grafting technology on Dasheri aam saplings.
-It is a hybridization of the aam variety.
-It was introduced by Dr. Ramnath Singh when grafted.
+It is a hybridisation of the aam variety.
+Dr Ramnath Singh introduced it when grafted.

-The Fruit, with a Prominent Citrus aroma and taste mixed with Honey and Melon Notes, is exceptionally sweet.
+The Fruit, with a Prominent Citrus aroma and taste mixed with Honey and Melon Notes, is lovely.

 Season of Mallika aam: They are typically available from May to June in India.